abemscac/pies-doc/packages/docs/docs/react/use-state-in-depth.md

 - Before the first render:
   - All states in a component are stored in an imaginary object called `states`.
-  - An imaginary object called `updateRequests` is created to hold all of the unprocessed update requests.
+  - An imaginary object called `updateSchedulers` is created to hold all of the unprocessed update schedulers.
   - An imaginary object called `patches` is created to hold the values of `states` for the next render.
-- Every time `setState()` is called, the parameter (a value or a function) is pushed to the corresponding array in `updateRequests`.
+- Every time `setState()` is called, the parameter (a value or a function) is pushed to the corresponding array in `updateSchedulers`.
-- For each state, React evaluates the output based on the update requests and put it in `patches`.
-Once all update requests have been processed, React copies all the properties from `patches` to `states` and clears `updateRequests` and `patches`.
+- For each state, React evaluates the output based on the update schedulers and put it in `patches`.
+Once all update schedulers have been processed, React copies all the properties from `patches` to `states` and clears `updateSchedulers` and `patches`.

-After that, React updates the DOM nodes based on the values in `states`, and then waits for [the next opportunity](./component-rendering#when-will-reactive-values-be-updated) to process update requests.
+After that, React updates the DOM nodes based on the values in `states`, and then waits for [the next opportunity](./component-rendering#when-will-reactive-values-be-updated) to process update schedulers.

 ## Updater Functions